 California Motorcycle Accident Statistics

 According to the California Office of Traffic Safety, there were 58 people killed or injured in motorcycle accidents in Kern County in 2013.
 Although it’s been reported that motorcycle fatalities were down 7% nationwide and 13% in the state of California, there is still a major issue with motorcycle accidents throughout the state.
 We are familiar with the unique factors that lead to motorcycle accidents, as well as the challenges of recovering full compensation following a crash.

 Common Causes of Motorcycle Accidents in California

 For motorcyclists in California, it is important to know the most common causes of motorcycle accidents.
 Recognizing the factors and situations that most often lead to crashes can increase the odds of avoiding them.
 An ounce of knowledge can go a long way in reducing the level of risk.
 According to police reports, studies, and state-specific crash statistics, the following are the most common reasons motorcyclists end up in auto accidents in California:

 - Unsafe speeds.
 In 2014, speeding caused the majority of vehicle operator injuries in California, with 49,400 people injured.
 When drivers speed, they’re more likely not to stop in time to avoid a rear-end collision.
-Driving too fast for conditions also increases the odds of drivers losing control of their vehicle and causing a collision.
+Driving too fast for the conditions also increases the odds of drivers losing control of their vehicle and causing a collision.

 - Automobile failing to yield the right-of-way.
 Drivers might fail to yield the right-of-way to motorcyclists because they either don’t see them, don’t understand the law, or because they are negligent.
-Other motorists making left-hand turns puts motorcyclists especially at risk and accounts for 42% of all motorcycle accidents.
-Drivers might fail to look carefully enough for motorcycles or misjudge the distance of a motorcyclist prior to making a turn.
+Other motorists making left-hand turns puts motorcyclists, especially at risk, and account for 42% of all motorcycle accidents.
+Drivers might fail to look carefully enough for motorcycles or misjudge the distance of a motorcyclist before making a turn.